 We think that it's impossible not to love pinks (the flowers, although the colour is lovely too) we use them almost daily in our arrangements, for flower jugs, posies and wedding bouquets.

 They are often associated with all things classic, the freshly cut flowers straight from your cottage garden, we think these little beauties are sometimes under-appreciated or just misunderstood.

 Pinks, on the other hand, given good drainage, were tougher, but only flowered once, during the summer months.
 Another difference is that Carnations are long-stemmed with substantial blooms while Pinks are relatively short-stemmed with smaller more dainty blooms.

 In short pinks are scented seasonal delightful blooms that we absolutely love.
 Pinks were prized by the ancient

 Chaucer, wrote about them in the mid 14th century calling them ‘girofle’ meaning clove, and though you don’t often hear that name today, you can still sometimes hear them referred to as ‘gillyflower’.
+They have everything.

 They are good for cutting, flower for long periods, are attractive to bees and butterflies and are slug and rabbit resistant.
 Here they are forming part of one of our large Bridal Bouquets; Unfortunately their reputation has been somewhat tarnished by their popularity in super markets and petrol stations, this means that people are used to seeing dyed, conditioned and sometimes modified Pinks on sale.

 They do look different to the supermarket ones, they have individual shapes and colours or little imperfections but that doesn't mean that they aren't fresh.
 Because of their unique ruffled texture they can look slightly wilted even when they aren't.